cake-build/website/input/docs/integrations/editors/rider/tools.md

 Order: 60
 Title: Tools in Rider
-Description: Tools for working with Rider
+Excerpt: Tools for working with Rider
 ---

 # Configuring tools